 There are still many more cannabis brands to talk about.
 These are just a few examples, and a teaser of what's to come.
 Each fortnight, I’ll explore the companies and people that are reshaping the future of the cannabis industry.

-Adriana Kertzer is a NY-based design entrepreneur, lawyer, and author.
+Adriana Kertzer is a NY-based design entrepreneur, author, and project manager.
 A leading expert on the use of references to the Brazilian slums in the branding of luxury items, Adriana is the author of Favelization: The Imaginary Brazil in Contemporary Film, Fashion, and Design, a book originally published by the Cooper Hewitt, National Design Museum (Smithsonian Institution).
 She is currently working on a new book, Rebranding Pot, about the changing aesthetics of the marijuana industry. www.adrianakertzer.com